Moy446/Moy446/README.md

-# ¡Hola! 👋 I'm Moises Otero
+# ¡Hi! 👋 I'm Moises Otero

 ### 🚀 A passionate system engineering student and having a strong passion for solving logical programming challenges and collaborating with teams to build impactful projects